vanhp/fastMLBlog/ML-section/_posts/2020-09-18-ML-tabular.md

       - ("cardinality" refers to the number of discrete levels representing categories, so a high-cardinality categorical variable is something like a zip code, which can take on thousands of possible levels).
     - There are some columns that contain data that would be best understood with a neural network, such as plain text data.

+## Tabular data Modeling Deep Dive

+There are a few approach available to tackle structural data type.
+Such as Decision tree, Random Forest, Neural Net.

+Decision tree is one approach that also provide as good result as the same time use less reource than DL which make it suitable for tabular type problem.

 ### Ensemble Decision Trees
 Decision tree don't require matrix multiplication or derivative calculation.
 So PyTorch is of no help.
 Scikit-learn is better suit for this task.